riv19/WebRip999/README.md

 * file://
 * http:// or https://

+Or run `yt-playlist.sh` to save YouTube playlists as M3U.

-3. Adjust settings in the settings section, if needed.
+3. Adjust settings in the config file: select encoder for tracks, video resolutions, VapourSynth script, etc.

-4. Run the batch conversion: `./webrip19.sh`
+4. Run the batch archiving: `./webrip19.sh`

-5. Freely edit this script if your installed prerequisites are incompatible or if you want to use alternatives.
+5. Freely edit this script if your system does not provide what it expects.

-5. After completion, check `~/Videos/WebRip19` folder for the resulting files.
+5. After completion, check the output folder (`~/Videos/WebRip19` by default) for the resulting files.